Shalom227/alx-system_engineering-devops/0x00-shell_basics/README.md

+# File 0.
+Where am I?
+Writes a script that prints the absolute path name of the current working directory.
 # File i1-listit Displays the contents list of your current directory.
 # File 2-bring_me_home changes the working directory to the user’s home directory
 # File 3-listfiles Displays current directory contents in a long format